 It taught me a lesson—not to think the game was over until it was over.

-Bazooka
+(Insert 016: Title to position in art banner.
+Text to surprint background of full page art.
+Credit:istock photo.tintin75Bazooka

 Donnie D., a childhood schoolmate of mine, and I were fierce competitors playing badminton.
 We both loved the drop shot, a shot hit relatively soft, to land just over and close to the net—most of the time, impossible to return.
 I relished seeing him gallop to the net to return the shot.
 He always entangled himself in the net, losing the point.
 The competitiveness carried over into a tabletop pinball game called Bazooka during the 1950s.